Kyle Schwarber returns to Nationals Park, and his Red Sox score a pivotal win

 To stay in the hunt, the Red Sox got to Rogers late and mostly handled the bottom of Washington’s order.
 Rogers, 27, a lefty who returned from his second Tommy John surgery in the spring, finished with a 3.28 ERA in 35⅔ innings with the Nationals.
 He very much maximized his September chance.
 Early on Friday, he cruised through the Red Sox, getting 10 flyouts in the first four innings.
 And in the fifth, he smartly let a high bunt drop in front of him before starting a double play.

 Full of boundless energy, Rogers looked at the dugout and shouted a few times.
 The crowd responded with a heavy cheer.
-But in the next inning, that was replaced by two loud roars from the Red Sox faithful in attendance.
+But in the next inning, that was replaced by two loud roars from the Boston fans in attendance.
 Renfroe cracked the score open, taking Rogers’s mistake fastball for a three-run homer to center.
 Dalbec followed by lofting a first-pitch, sitting-duck slider over the left field wall.

+“You look at the box score, I walked three guys, and it’s like, ‘Oh, the walks don’t hurt you,’ ” Rogers explained.
+“But if you look at the whole grand scheme of things, the walks turn over that lineup, and that’s a lineup you definitely can’t just keep turning over, especially with a guy like myself.
+I hate that I walked three guys tonight.
+That was terrible.”

 The Nationals had no answers aside from solo homers by Alcides Escobar and Jordy Mercer.
 Mercer, Carter Kieboom and Andrew Stevenson — batting sixth, seventh and eighth — fell short in two big spots.